TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/GetHMDData.md

 ```

 #### Return value
-If the headset is connected and the function succeeded, the return value is 1, otherwise 0.
+If the HMD is connected and the function succeeded, the return value is 1, otherwise 0.